paulmiro/nixos/modules/geo-ip/README.md

 ## Prerequisites

-1. Make sure paul.nginx.geoIP is enabled.
+1. Make sure paul.nginx.enableGeoIP is enabled.
 2. Make sure, account ID and keyfile are set.

 ## Enable GeoIP for a virtual host